radovandelic/cleancalc/specs.md

    * purpose: to divide two numbers

-* operateIntermediary: function
+* operate: function
   *  args: 3
-       * operation: a switchboard
+       * operation: a function
            * purpose: it runs add/subtract/multiply and divide functions
        * arg1: a number
            * purpose: to be added/subtracted/multiplied or divided